ssanj/babyloncandle/posts/2017-07-02-working-with-arrows-in-scala.md

 Since __findLength__ is already a __scala.Function1__ it is a little pointless to lift it into a __scala.Function1__ but hopefully its usage is clear.

-In [Scalaz](https://github.com/scalaz) this function is defined as [arr](https://github.com/scalaz/scalaz/blob/series/7.3.x/core/src/main/scala/scalaz/Arrow.scala#L16) but essentially lifts a function into an Arrow:
+In [Scalaz](https://github.com/scalaz) this function is defined as arr:

 ```{.scala .scrollx}
 def arr[A, B](f: A => B): A =>: B